Turan: Names

 Turandot – or Turandokht – is a female name in Iran and it means "Turan's Daughter" in Persian (it is best known in the West through Puccini's famous opera Turandot (1921–24)).

-Turan is also a common name in the Middle East, and as family surnames in some countries including Bahrain, Iran, Bosnia and Turkey.
+Turan is also a common name in the Middle East, and as family surnames in some countries including Bahrain, Iran and Turkey.

 The Ayyubid ruler Saladin had an older brother with the name Turan-Shah.

 Turaj, whom ancient Iranian myths depict as the ancestor of the Turanians, is also a popular name and means Son of Darkness.
 The name Turan according to Iranian myths derives from the homeland of Turaj.
 The Pahlavi pronunciation of Turaj is Tuzh, according to the Dehkhoda dictionary.
 Similarly, Iraj, which is also a popular name, is the brother of Turaj in the Shahnameh.
 An altered version of Turaj is Zaraj, which means son of gold.